ekoindia/wlc-webapp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature Request"
-about: Suggest an idea for this project
+about: "I have a suggestion (and may want to implement it \U0001F642)!"
-title: ''
+title: "[DATE]: [FEATURE NAME]"
-labels: enhancement
+labels: enhancement, needs triage
 assignees: ''

 ---